-Double support is the period in gait cycle when both feet are in contact with the floor.
-It occurs when one one limb is ending stance phase and the opposite limb begins stance phase.
-About 10 percent of gait cycle is spent in double support and it changes with speed.
+Double support is the period in the gait cycle when both feet are in contact with the floor.
+It occurs when one limb is ending the stance phase and the opposite limb begins stance phase.
+About 10 percent of the gait cycle is spent in double support and it changes with speed.
 Faster gait leads to less double support time and slower gait leads to more time in double support.

 Single Support is period when only one foot is in contact with the ground.
 There are two periods of single support, right stance and left stance and

 In running there is a period when none of the foot is on the ground.
 It is called nonsupport and this differentiates running from walking as nonsupport does not occur in walking.